arepaFlipper/reddit_clone/README.md

 ### (0:51:55) import toast from shadcn-ui
 Run the following command:

+### (0:55:09) Press login button
+This behaves different from the Joshua example.
+It should redirect to `http://localhost:3000/api/auth/error` because we didn't provide the "toast" to be rendered anywhere on the page.

 ```bash
 ❯ npx shadcn-ui init
 ✔ Would you like to use TypeScript (recommended)? … no / yes